sugaryourcoffee/vimnote/doc/development-notes.md

     Minutes                Distribute by tomorrow              Jane

-    Decide upon investment Get all stakeholders on one table within next 5 days and check if the business cases are challengable and
+    Decide upon investment Get all stakeholders at one table within next 5 days and check if the business cases are challengable and
                            investment can be released          Jeniffer